 Apple Cider Vinegar On An Empty Stomach

 Apple cider vinegar is best taken on an empty stomach .
-Drinking apple cider vinegar before a meal, especially one that is high in carbohydrates and fat is when ACV is most beneficial.
 Apple cider vinegar on an empty stomach enables the vinegar to effectively aid in digestion and reduce the effects of bloating and acid reflux.
 Care should be taken however, if you drink apple cider vinegar after a meal it can actually do you more harm than good in delaying your digestion .
 It is therefore recommended that you wait at least 2 hours after a meal before drinking it .

 Drinking Apple Cider Vinegar After Meals

-Drinking apple cider vinegar a few hours after your meal may help you reduce blood sugar levels and keep them balanced.
-Instead of your blood sugar spiking after eating then plunging, apple cider vinegar dulls that effect.
-This allows glucose to be released into the bloodstream over a longer period .
-It should be noted that the effect of apple cider vinegar on blood sugar levels after a meal does not necessarily translate into a longer-term improvement in blood sugar control according to a small-scale study conducted by the BBC .
+It has been claimed that drinking apple cider vinegar a few hours after your meal may help you reduce blood sugar levels and keep them balanced.
+Instead of your blood sugar potentially spiking after eating then plunging, apple cider vinegar has been said to dull that effect.
+This would allow glucose to be released into the bloodstream over a longer period .
+It should be noted that the claimed effect of apple cider vinegar on blood sugar levels after a meal does not necessarily translate into a longer-term improvement in blood sugar control according to a small-scale study conducted by the BBC .